General Usage of ISO 20022

 * **`camt.029` Resolution of Investigation**

-* This is the positive or negative response sent in reply to a `camt.056` Payment Cancellation Request
+* This is the optional positive response sent in reply to a `camt.056` Payment Cancellation Request

 ## Version <a href="#toc159257044" id="toc159257044"></a>